10 Most Famous Pharaohs of Egypt

 Akhenaten was an ancient Egyptian ruler (a pharaoh) of the 18th Dynasty whose reign lasted for 17 years.
 His reign likely started from 1353 to 1336 BC.
 Akhenaten means, “Effective for Aten” (an aspect of the ancient Egyptian god of the sun, Aten).
 Egyptians remember Akhenaten as a monotheistic pharaoh, a ruler who dismantled the the polytheistic worship of gods and goddesses of Egypt.

-Djoser became a popular pharaoh of Egypt due to his limestone-painted statue which is considered as the oldest Egyptian life-size statue.
+Djoser became a popular pharaoh due to his limestone-painted statue which is considered as the oldest Egyptian life-size statue.

 - Ancient Egyptian Pyramids: History and Interesting Facts